-And just because I have a habit of reading books, I’m not going to hold back and only show you why reading books is the only solution.
+But just because I love reading books, I’m not going to hold back and only show you why reading books is the only solution.

 I’ll also talk about the subtle problems that occur when you read so much.

 Alrighty, so without further ado, let’s get started!